 Here’s a recap of what happened at our inaugural conference in 2018: talks, speakers, seminars and much more.

-The first conference by the Central Asia Forum was the first of its kind in the United Kingdom.
+The Central Asia Forum’s inaugural conference was the first of its kind in the United Kingdom.
 The all-day event, which took place in Warwick’s state-of-the-art Oculus building, consisted of lecture-style talks and smaller breakout sessions, with speakers introducing the audience to a diverse range of topics relating to the region.
-Indeed, the conference’s focus was on the transformations affecting the region, be they social, political, economic or cultural.
+The conference’s focus was on the transformations affecting the region, be they social, political, economic or cultural.

 To this end, the CAF invited academics from leading British research universities, as well as the keynote speaker: His Excellency Erlan Idrissov, Ambassador of Kazakhstan to the United Kingdom.
 Idrissov spoke at length about Kazakhstan’s developmental prospects and policy, before opening up to questions from the audience.
 He emphasised in particular the Kazakh government’s approach to nation-building, providing a nuanced perspective on the topic.